ansarialireza/cars.com-scraper/README.md

 ## Usage

-Run the script with the following command:
+Run the script using the following command:

 ```bash
 python cars_scraper.py
 ```

-The script will execute both serial and multithreaded scraping of car information based on the specified categories and URLs.
+The script will perform both serial and multithreaded scraping of car information based on the specified categories and URLs.

 ## Example